QianyueMa/web-scraping-challenge/README.md

 ## Step 1 - Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+Complete all of your scraping and analysis tasks using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.

 ### NASA Mars News